SergioLuis/miloRpc/README.md

     IPEndPoint serverEndPoint = IPEndPoint.Parse("0.0.0.0:9999");

-    // To use the TcpServer you need miloRpc.Channels.Tcp IServer<IPEndPoint> server = new TcpServer(serverEndPoint, stubs);
+    // To use the TcpServer you need package miloRpc.Channels.Tcp IServer<IPEndPoint> server = new TcpServer(serverEndPoint, stubs);

     CancellationTokenSource cts = new();